TheRobBrennan/microsoft-parter-network/modules/Implement message-based communication workflows with Azure Service Bus/README.md

 # Exercise - Implement a Service Bus topic and queue

+Suppose you have an application for the sales team in your global company.
+Each team member has a mobile phone where your app will be installed.
+A web service hosted in Azure implements the business logic for your application and stores information in Azure SQL Database.
+There is one instance of the web service for each geographical region.
+You have identified the following purposes for sending messages between the mobile app and the web service:

+- Messages that relate to individual sales must be sent only to the web service instance in the user's region.
+- Messages that relate to sales performance must be sent to all instances of the web service.

+You have decided to implement a Service Bus queue for the first use case and the Service Bus topic for the second use case.

+In this exercise, you will create a Service Bus namespace, which will contain both a queue and a topic with subscriptions.

+## Create a Service Bus namespace

+In Azure Service Bus, a namespace is a container, with a unique fully qualified domain name, for queues, topics, and relays.
+You must start by creating the namespace.

+Each namespace has primary and secondary shared access signature encryption keys.
+To gain access to the objects within the namespace, a sending or receiving component must provide these keys when it connects.

+On the Azure portal menu, let's create a new `Service Bus`

+In the Subscription drop-down list, select `Concierge subscription`

+Under Resource group, select `learn-9edcb786-618c-45b8-a063-51d51761bd0d`

+In the Name text box, type a unique name for the namespace.
+For example: `salesteamapprb`

+In the Location drop-down list, select a location near you from the below list.

+In the Pricing tier drop-down list, select `Standard`.

+Click `Create` to create the Service Bus namespace.

+## Create a Service Bus queue

+## Create a Service Bus topic and subscriptions

 # Write code that uses Service Bus queues

 # Exercise - Write code that uses Service Bus queues